-Figure 99: Change Profile
+Figure 103: Change Profile

-6.3 Change Password
+5.6 Change Password / Key

-Use the Change Password configuration form in the Administration section of the main menu for changing your password used to log on the device.
-Enter the new password in the New Password field, confirm the password using the Confirm Password field, and press the Apply button.
-Characters for the password are not restricted.
+Use the Change Password / Key configuration form in the Administration section of the main menu to change your password or key used to log into the device; see Figure ??.
+Enter the new password in the New Password field, and confirm the password using the Confirm Password field.
+The password must match the rules stated in the GUI, which depend on the Force Password Complexity level set in $Configuration \rightarrow Services \rightarrow Authentication$, as described in Chapter ??.